eaboumrad/journal/journal.md

 Things to do:
-3. Finish writing about.md
+* Finish writing about.md
-4. Write a README.md
+* Finish the README.md
-5. Test accessibility for screen reader
+* Test accessibility for screen reader
-6. Add Navigation Bar with, Contacts, About
+* Add Navigation Bar with, Contacts, About